Polydactyly: Ablation with colateral ligament reconstruction

 Although surgeons try to obtain a stable thumb of appropriate size, instability of the IP and MCP joint may occur, as well as a size mismatch.
 Thumbs are defined as unacceptable if IP joint deviation exceeds 15 degrees, MCP joint deviation exceeds 30 degrees, and thumb size is inappropriate based on the examiner's assessment.
 Also, thumb size one-third greater or less than the contralateral thumb is defined as unacceptable.

 On-top plasty procedure

 No surgical outcomes studies exist for evaluating the function of the thumbs after an on-top plasty reconstruction.

-Central polydactyly
+Central

 Few clinical outcome studies exist regarding the treatment of central polydactyly.
 Tada and colleagues note that satisfactory surgical correction of central polydactyly is difficult to achieve and that outcomes are generally poor.
 In Tada's study, 12 patients were reviewed.
 All patients required secondary surgical procedures to address flexion contractures and angular deviation at the IP joint level.

 However, several primary factors contribute to the complexity of central polydactyly reconstruction.
 Hypoplastic joints and soft tissues that predispose the reconstructed finger to joint contracture, and angular deformities as well as complex tendon anomalies, are often difficult to address.
 Therefore, treatment is wholly dependent on the anatomic components present, the degree of syndactyly, and the function of the duplicated finger.